Sleep No More (Doctor Who): Cast notes

 Reece Shearsmith appeared in An Adventure in Space and Time as Patrick Troughton.
 Tom Wilton appeared as a Zygon in "The Zygon Invasion" / "The Zygon Inversion".
 Bethany Black is the first openly transgender actor to appear on Doctor Who.

 Broadcast and reception

 Critical reception

 The episode received mixed reviews and was watched by 4 million viewers overnight in the UK, an 18.2% audience share.
 This rose to 5.61 in final figures, which made it the lowest of any episode of Doctor Who since the show was revived in 2005, until the episode "Oxygen" in the next series, which received 5.27 million viewers.
 It received an Appreciation Index score of 78, the lowest since the 2006 story "Love & Monsters", which received a score of 76.
 The episode also received the lowest score of the ninth series on Rotten Tomatoes, reporting a 61% approval rating with an average rating of 6.34/10 based on 18 reviews.
 The website's consensus reads "Doctor Who's effective horror elements and unexpected cliffhanger save 'Sleep No More' from being a gimmicky found-footage episode."
-John Hussey of Cult Fix gave the episode a positive review, praising Gatiss's writing and the acting of Reece Shearsmith.